 - In 1963, deWilde appeared in Hud with Elitch Theatre alumna, Patricia Neal.

-- Emmylou Harris, who performed a concert at the theatre, co-wrote the song In My Hour of Darkness which included a reference to deWilde’s car accident.
+- Emmylou Harris, who performed a concert at Elitch’s Theatre, co-wrote the song In My Hour of Darkness with Brandon’s friend, Gram Parsons.
+The song included a reference to deWilde’s car accident.